phfaist/phfqitltx/README.md

   on paper, and provides some handy definitions.
 Choose between several presets to get your preferred document appearance.

-- `phfqit` - some useful definitions for LaTeXing stuff in quantum information theory, which I use often

-- `phfparen` - cool definitions for mathematical parenthetic expressions.
-Easy to resize, short code which is still readable.

 - `phffullpagefigure` - as the package name suggests, place figures on full pages.
   The caption e.g. reads "Figure 1 (on next page): blah blah" and the figure may occupy the full next page.

-- `phfthm` - goodies for theorems and proofs.

 - `phfquotetext` - quote verbatim text, from e.g. an email, without worrying about LaTeX special characters.
 Differs from